ON THIS PAGE: You will learn about the different types of treatments doctors use for people with meningioma. Use the menu to see other pages.

 Stereotactic radiosurgery.
-Stereotactic radiosurgery delivers a single, high dose of radiation therapy directly to the tumor and not healthy tissues.
-It works best for a tumor that is only in 1 area of the brain and some benign tumors, including most meningiomas.
+Stereotactic radiosurgery delivers a single, high dose of radiation therapy directly to the tumor and not healthy tissue.
+It works best for a tumor that is only in 1 area of the brain and for some benign tumors, including most meningiomas.
 There are many different types of stereotactic radiosurgery equipment, including:

 Proton radiation therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.

 With these different techniques, doctors are trying to better target only the tumor and reduce the dose to the surrounding healthy tissue.
-Depending on the size and location of the tumor, the radiation oncologist may choose any of the above radiation therapy techniques.
+Depending on the size and location of the meningioma, the radiation oncologist may choose any of the above radiation therapy techniques.

 Learn more about the basics of radiation therapy.

-Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and neurologic symptoms.
+Side effects from radiation therapy may include fatigue, mild skin reactions, hair loss, upset stomach, and neurologic symptoms.
 Most side effects go away soon after treatment is finished.
 Also, radiation therapy is usually not recommended for children younger than 5 because of the high risk of damaging their developing brains.

 How severe these side effects are depends on how much radiation therapy was given and where in the brain it was used.
 These side effects have become less severe with better technology and precision in radiation therapy.
 Talk with your radiation therapist before treatment begins if you have any questions or concerns about the possible long-term side effects of radiation therapy.

 Learn more about the basics of chemotherapy.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery, radiation therapy, or chemotherapy.
-Talk with your doctor about the goals of each treatment in your treatment plan.
+Palliative or supportive treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+You may also receive palliative or supportive treatments, such as chemotherapy, surgery, or radiation therapy, to improve symptoms.
+Common types of palliative and supportive care for people with a brain tumor include: